ShorterTimlin/website/content/services.md

 ## Cataloguing and Collections Management

 We provide a comprehensive range of services that transform unorganised collections into well-documented, accessible archives.
 We can work with private, public and institutional Archives and no collection is too large or too small.

 **Survey & Assessment** -
-Initial collection surveys to determine the extent, type and condition of the material.
+Initial collection surveys to determine the extent, type and condition of the material

 **Arrangement & Description** - Physical and intellectual arrangement following ISAD(G) archival principles.
 Box lists or catalogues created in Word, Excel or dedicated Archival software as preferred.